nodejs/node/doc/api/assert.md

     }
     throw otherErr;
   },
-  // The errors `message` and `name` properties will also be checked when using
+  // The error's `message` and `name` properties will also be checked when using
   // an error as validation object. err
 );